yh80ywol/cookiecutter-deeplearning-FORK/{{ cookiecutter.repo_name }}/README.md

     │
     ├── reports                                 <- Generated analysis as HTML, PDF, LaTeX, etc.
     │
-    ├── requirements.txt                        <- The requirements file for reproducing the analysis environment, e.g.
-    │                                              generated with `pip freeze > requirements.txt`
+    ├── services                                <-
     │
-    ├── {{cookiecutter.project_name}}           <- Source code for use in this project.
+    ├── src                                     <- Source code for use in this project.
     │   │
     │   ├── data                                <- Scripts to download or generate data │   │
     │   ├── utils                               <- Scripts utilities used during data generation or training │   │
     │   ├── training                            <- Scripts to train models
     │   │
     │   ├── validate                            <- Scripts to validate models
     │   │
-    │   └── visualization                       <- Scripts to create exploratory and results oriented visualizations
+    │   └── visualization                       <- Scripts to create exploratory and results oriented visualizations │
+    │
+    ├── requirements.txt                        <- The requirements file for reproducing the analysis environment, e.g.
+    │                                              generated with `pip freeze > requirements.txt`
+    │
+    ├── environment.yml                         <- The requirements file for reproducing the analysis environment   │
+    │
+    ├── main.py                                 <- Script for main File